 Open source tools

 Arthub Flanders is a public discovery interface.
 It is the visible part of the platform and provides direct, user-friendly access to the collection metadata.
-The platform is constructed as an architecture of loose-coupled components that automatically exchange, transform and make collection metadata available via interfaces for humans or machines (API's).
+The platform is constructed as an architecture of loosely-coupled components that automatically exchange, transform and make collection metadata available via interfaces for humans or machines (API’s).

 Blacklight is an open source Solr user interface discovery platform.
 You can use Blacklight to enable searching and browsing of your collections.
 Blacklight uses the Apache Solr search engine to search full text and/or metadata.
 Blacklight has a highly configurable Ruby on Rails front end.
 Blacklight is made public under an Apache 2.0 license.

 Arthub Flanders is an instance of Project Blacklight tailored towards searching and browsing through cultural heritage objects.
 The code is made available through Github.

 The Datahub is a web-based metadata aggregator.
 This application aggregates and stores collection metadata from one or more providers or sources, and publishes the aggregated metadata via web-based API’s.

 Catmandu is a data processing toolkit that allows access and conversion of datasets from one format or data model into another.

 The Catmandu framework is Perl based and features an ecosystem of pluggable modules which cater to a wide array of formats and use cases.

 The Datahub Factory is a tailor-made command line tool which makes it easier to configure and monitor complex ETL (Extract, Transform, Load) pipelines.
 This toolkit is Perl based and leverages Catmandu modules under the hood.